K-Ilyas/K-ilyas/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkedin Account](https://www.linkedin.com/in/ilyas-kritet-697a571b3/)
 - 😄 Pronouns: ...
 Kilyas
 - ⚡ Fun fact: ...
-I am half Finnish
+I am half Finished

 ## 💻 Languages and Tools